reckonfx/reckonfx/README.md

 - 👋 Hi, I’m  Aamir Ahmed Shamsi @reckonfx
 - 👀 I’m interested in  becoming a Generative AI Engineer
-- 🌱 I’m currently learning  Generative Ai Course from SIAIC
+- 🌱 I’m currently learning  Generative Ai Course from GIAIC
 - 💞️ I’m looking to collaborate on projects and learning
 - 📫 Anybody can reach me through my what'sapp no, 00923002166934
 - 😄 Pronouns: ...